Intro2SDEpj-YourGamesYourMusic/MusicDB/README.md

 Model contains four models used as JPA tables on the database:
 **Artist.java** contains artists with an unique ID provided by Spotify and a name.
 **Song.java** contains songs with a unique ID provided by Spotify, a song name and an artist name (the two mentioned tables are NOT linked).
 **User.java** contains the users using the project.
-There is only one field, ID, which is given by Telegram automatically.
+There are two fields, ID and chatID, which are related to Telegram to identify a user and the chat where the comunication between the bot and the user is happening.
 **User_likes.java** is the most interesting table, combining in a many-to-many relationship the users with artists/songs.
 A DB schema will be provided in the description of the project.
 In the dao sub-package the **SpotiDAO.java** class is implemented, which is the DAO for this layer.
 Basically there are only the crud operations for each model: getById, getAll, save, update, remove for Artist/Song/User/User_likes.
 Test.model contains a JUnit for each model to test if the crud operations of the DAO worked on a remote database with JPA.